ACLTearr/Rest-API-Rocket-Elevators/README.md

 WEEK 9 - Consolidation

-This week, we had to add new endpoints for the interventions created in the rails app, and they are all as follows:
+This week, we had to add new endpoints for the interventions created in the rails app, and they can be found at the PostMan team workspace here, https://app.getpostman.com/join-team?invite_code=f09613b7a24e69fef5524a5d3f5f434e&ws=42edd766-bbd4-4fab-985f-6b3d71ef8b9d, and are all as follows:

 1. GET Interventions (all) - Shows all interventions in the database.